seek-ai/esengine/README.md

 # install

-ESEngine depends on elasticsearch Python library so the instalation depends on the version of elasticsearch you are using
+ESengine depends on elasticsearch-py (Official E.S Python library) so the instalation depends on the version of elasticsearch you are using.

 ## Elasticsearch 2.x